Dr. John Galeotti

 B.S., Computer Engineering, North Carolina State University, 2001

 M.S., Computer Engineering, North Carolina State University, 2002

 Postdoctoral, Robotics, Carnegie Mellon University, 2009

-Dr. Galeotti is a Systems Scientist and Adjunct Assistant Professor of Biomedical Engineering at Carnegie Mellon University, directing the Biomedical Image Guidance Laboratory and teaching an internationally recognized graduate course on medical image analysis algorithms.
+Dr. Galeotti is a Senior Systems Scientist and Associate Professor of Biomedical Engineering at Carnegie Mellon University, directing the Biomedical Image Guidance Laboratory and teaching an internationally recognized graduate course on medical image analysis algorithms.
 He has a Ph.D. in Robotics and a B.S. and M.S. in computer engineering.

 Through his interdisciplinary research, collaborations, and teaching experience, he has been continually working to improve patient outcomes by improving the tools of science and medicine, with an emphasis on applying novel, real-time computer-controlled optics, image analysis, and visualization approaches to build and control unique experimental systems for image-guided interventions, diagnosis, and biomedical research.

 I seek to improve patient outcomes by improving the tools of science and medicine.
 Applications include image-guided interventions and computer-aided diagnosis, computer-vision for tracking ultrasound probes in anatomical coordinates, and innovative scientific instruments to further fundamental biomedical knowledge.